wdi-sg/temperature_converter/readme.md

 > Your application should...

 * Prompt the user for a starting `temperatureInFahr`.
 This should be a numerical value that represents degrees in fahrenheit.
-* After receiving input it should log that same temperature in both kelvin and celsius.
+* After receiving input it should log that same temperature in both Kelvin and Celsius.

 ### Part 2

 > Your application should...

 * Prompt the user for a starting `temperature`.
 This should be a numerical value that represents degrees.
 * Prompt the user for a starting `temperatureUnit`.
-This will represent either Fahrenheit, Celsius or Kelvin.
+This will represent either Fahrenheit, Celsius, or Kelvin.
 * The application should print out the user-submitted temperature in the two remaining units.
   * So, if the user submitted `32` and `fahrenheit`, the program should output something like the below.
 Feel free to customize this however you'd like.
     ```text